g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 - _Externalities_.
 I still believe that improving AI capabilities has a good chance of making things much worse for everyone.
 This is one reason I avoided certain types of work.
 But few individual researchers have much effect on the frontier (possible exceptions: RLHF, GELU, llama.cpp).
 At most you can speed things up a couple months or make things a bit cheaper.
 I don't flatter myself that any of my papers are strong enough to do damage.

 - Quals year: extraordinary pain and tedium, at times as much as a corporate job (but much more avoidable).
 - Pain.
-I burned out for a month at the end of one particularly difficult and unyielding project.
+I burned out for a couple months at the end of one particularly difficult and unyielding project.
-    - On another occasion, academic politics made me nope out for 3 months.
+    - On another occasion, academic politics made me nope out for 3 months from spite / self-respect.
 But I used this time well.
 - Isolation.
 Not very bad in my case.
-I had an office but didn't go once in the last 3 years, it interfered with my collaborations and travel plans.
+In a narrow and myopic sense, Covid was a blessing in fact.
+I had an office but didn't go once in the last 3 years.
+It interfered with my collaborations and travel plans.
+    - There's also a deeper isolation, that of specialisation and intellectual distance - only having a dozen people in the world who can fully understand your project and problems.
+But I'm not very specialised.

 <br>